I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-6. Stryper's most successful album is still 1986's To Hell With the Devil, which earned platinum certification (1,000,000 copies sold).
+6. Stryper's most successful album, 1986's To Hell With the Devil, earned platinum certification (1,000,000 copies sold).
 It was the first Christian rock album ever to achieve such massive sales numbers.
 The power ballad "Honestly" was the band's biggest single, peaking at #23 on the Billboard Hot 100.

 7. The original album cover of To Hell With The Devil depicted the band members as Angels casting Satan down into a pit.
 Many Christian retail outlets refused to stock the album because of this controversial artwork, so it was changed to a plain black cover with just the band's logo and title.
 Copies with the original cover are now sought after collector's items.

 8. A popular urban legend during the '80s claimed that Stryper were planning a concert tour with Satanic thrashers Slayer, which would have been called "The Heaven and Hell Tour."
 Both bands' camps dismissed the persistent rumors as nothing more than a funny idea.
 Slayer's Kerry King once said of the potential pairing, "Are you kidding?
 Our fans would kill them!"

 9. Bassist Tim Gaines briefly left Stryper in 1986 and was replaced by Matt Hurich of Leatherwolf.
 However, Hurich was barely in the band long enough to do a photo shoot promoting To Hell With The Devil before Gaines was welcomed back to the lineup.

 10. Future "American Idol" judge Randy Jackson played bass guitar on Stryper's cover of Earth, Wind and Fire's "Shining Star," which appeared on 1990's Against The Law album.